Tramadol 50 mg capsules, hard

 Unless otherwise prescribed, Tramadol should be administered as follows:

-Acute pain: An initial dose is 50-100 mg depending on the intensity of pain.
-This can be followed by doses of 50 or 100 mg 4-6 hours later, and duration of therapy should be matched to clinical need (see section 5.1) .
-A total daily dose of 400 mg should not be exceeded except in special clinical circumstances.
+Acute pain: An initial dose of 100 mg is usually necessary.
+This can be followed by doses of 50 or 100 mg 4-6 hourly intervals, and duration of treatment should be matched to clinical need (see section 5.1).

-Pain associated with chronic conditions: Use an initial dose of 50 mg and then titrate dose according to pain severity.
-The initial dose may be followed if necessary by 50-100 mg every 4-6 hours.
-The recommended doses are intended as a guideline.
-Patients should always receive the lowest dose that provides effective pain control.
-A total daily dose of 400 mg should not be exceeded except in special clinical circumstances.
+Pain associated with chronic conditions: An initial dose of 50 mg is advised and then titration according to pain severity.
 The need for continued treatment should be assessed at regular intervals as withdrawal symptoms and dependence have been reported (see section 4.4).

 Tramadol capsules are not suitable for children below the age of 12 years.